jayaganeshk/sparks/src/dynamodb.md

 ## Notes

-- The application uses ULID (Universally Unique Lexicographically Sortable Identifier) format for image IDs
+- The application uses UUID format for image IDs (e.g., `02df423f-0d45-4d59-b987-2ade841d0fbf`)
+- The `uploaded_datetime` and `lastModified` fields use ISO 8601 timestamp format
-- The `upload_datetime` field uses Unix timestamp in milliseconds
+- The `createdAt` field for persons uses Unix timestamp in seconds
-- The `UNKOWN_PERSONS` entity appears to have a typo but is maintained for consistency with existing data
+- The `UNKNOWN_PERSONS` entity is used for generating unique person IDs
-- User limits are tracked separately in `LIMIT#{email}` entities for efficient querying via the LSI
+- User limits default to 500 uploads per user
+- Image processing creates multiple variants (large, medium) stored as WebP format
+- The `images` attribute contains a JSON object with processed image paths and metadata
+- Person tagging links images to detected persons for face recognition functionality